Key takeaways

 Know the error modes

-Vendor name confusion, tax rate mishearing, thousand versus lakh, account misclassification, mitigate with domain tuned models and confirmations.
+Vendor name confusion, tax rate mishearing, thousand versus lakh, account misclassification.
+Mitigate with domain tuned models and mandatory confirmations.
+Each error type needs a specific control.

 Implement robust controls